EDJNet/tidywikidatar/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

-* re-submitting with full URL in description to prevent redirect note
+* this is a bug-fix release